 VA Black Hills Health Care System

-The BHHCS has a liberal visitation policy for friends and family of veterans who are currently in-patients.
-Please check in at the nurse’s station after normal duty hours, on weekends and holidays.
+VA BHHCS has a liberal visitation policy for friends and family of Veterans who are in-patients.
+Please check in at the nurse’s station after normal duty hours, on weekends, and holidays.
 Visitors to the Intensive Care Unit are asked to use the telephone outside the unit door before entering.
 While visiting a friend or family member please be considerate of the other patients who are on the ward.

 VA General Visitation Policy